ChengHsiangLu/Myofibroblast/README.md

 cat *nofeature.tab > RBarretTNFATGFB_nofeature.cnt
 ```

-In the future step, I am going to use "RBarretTNFATGFB_antisense.ALL.cnt" file
+I am going to use "RBarretTNFATGFB_antisense.ALL.cnt" file for the further analysis

 <br>